authelia/authelia/docs/security/measures.md

 of SMTP certificates and removes the encryption offered by the STARTTLS/SMTPS connection all together.

-This means not only can the vulnerabilities of the [skip_verify](#configuration-option-tlsskip_verify) option be exploited, but any router or switch along the route of the email which recieves the packets could be used to silently exploit the plain text nature of the email.
+This means not only can the vulnerabilities of the [skip_verify](#configuration-option-tlsskip_verify) option be exploited, but any router or switch along the route of the email which receives the packets could be used to silently exploit the plain text nature of the email.
 This is only usable currently with authentication disabled (comment out the password) and as such is only an option for SMTP servers that allow unauthenticated relay (bad practice).